The story you tell yourself about school determines how you succeed and fuels motivation. What is your story?

 Anytime I would feel overwhelmed I would repeat this to myself.
 If I doubted it, I found proof in my life where I had done something hard (earned a degree, had a baby, bought a home, etc.) All I changed was this one thought, and as simple as it sounds, it gave me the fuel I needed to keep going.
 I had a new story about myself and felt determined.
 Then I used that determination to keep doing the next thing.
 I still didn’t particularly enjoy the material that I was studying, but I kept working at it a little each day.
 Because of this shift in thinking, I passed that certification!

-Even if this specific exam had not gone in my favor, this process is still the best steps to keep making momentum forward.
+Even if this specific exam had not gone in my favor, this process is still the best step to keep making momentum forward.
 Remember, failure only exists in your mind.

 This is such a powerful idea, and I can’t wait to see the progress you will make in your life when you stop sabotaging yourself with stops and starts, examine your story, and decide on a new story that drives you to academic success.
 Take this further and learn to stop feeling overwhelmed and get motivated for college.
 Take the challenge below, and let me know what awesome things you are accomplishing!